HolyMan-17/tsuserverOLE/README.md

 ## License

 This server is licensed under the AGPLv3 license.
-In short, if you use a modified version of tsuserverCC, you *must* distribute its source licensed under the AGPLv3 as well, and notify your users where the modified source may be found.
+In short, if you use a modified version of tsuserverOLE, you *must* distribute its source licensed under the AGPLv3 as well, and notify your users where the modified source may be found.
 The main difference between the AGPL and the GPL is that for the AGPL, network use counts as distribution.
 If you do not accept these terms, you should use [serverD](https://github.com/Attorney-Online-Engineering-Task-Force/serverD), which uses GPL rather than AGPL.

 See the [LICENSE](LICENSE.md) file for more information.